ploomber/ploomber/doc/user-guide/templates.rst

     Once you download an example, you can explore it with Jupyter.
 Check out the :doc:`/user-guide/jupyter` guide to learn more.

-Once the download finishes, you'll need to install dependencies before you can run the template; you can use the ``ploomber install`` command, which automatically figures out if it should use ``conda`` or ``pip``.
+Once the download finishes, you'll need to install dependencies before running the template; you can use the ``ploomber install`` command, which automatically determines whether it should use ``conda`` or ``pip``.
 If you prefer so, you may call ``conda`` or ``pip`` directly.